Hedging with physical or cash settlement under transient multiplicative price impact: A multiplicative transient price impact model

-This section describes the multiplicative market impact model for this paper.
-An extension with additional permanent impact is postponed to \cref{sec:permanent impact}.
-We fix a filtered probability space $(\Omega,\F, \FF = (\F_t)_{t\geq 0}, \PP)$, with a filtration $\FF$ satisfying the usual conditions, that supports a Brownian motion $W$.
-In the absence of the large trader, the \emph{unaffected} price process $\baseS$ of the single risky asset evolves according to the stochastic differential equation
+This section describes the model for this paper.
+An extension with additional permanent impact is described in \cref{sec:permanent impact}.
+Let $(\Omega,\F,\PP)$ be a complete probability space with countably generated $\F$, a filtration $\FF = (\F_t)_{t\geq 0}$ satisfying the usual conditions and an $\FF$-Brownian motion $W$.
+We take semimartingales to have c\`{a}dl\`{a}g paths, $\RR_+ = (0, +\infty)$ and $\inf \emptyset = +\infty$.